javawag/cppsh/README.md

 * May eat children and/or destroy rainforest if run without seatbelts on

 While C++ code is accepted as-is, I've added some nice defines and using statements to make it feel...
 *scriptier*.
 You can use these extensions if you wish, or if not you can just use plain C++11.
+Semicolons are optional, unless you use `//` comments at the end of the line (this be a bug!).

 Sample Script
 =============